LyricHagen/CTF-Writeups/LACTF-2026/LA2026-not-just-a-hobby.md

 I first tried extracting all the coordinates and plotting them with a simple script.
 That just gave me static.

 Although the 7-bit signal width ([6:0]) means coordinates should be capped at 127, the file contains values up to 640, implying that it "wraps around."
-Applying module 128 to all of them still produced noise.
+Applying modulo 128 to all of them still produced noise.
 The key insight was that some coordinates had the 7'd size prefix on both x and y, and some had only one or neither.
 Perhaps, only coordinates where both values had the 7'd prefix were real pixels.

 I wrote a script to split the coordinates into two groups based on whether both had the 7'd prefix.